$0 UK British Citizenship (Naturalisation) Guide — Quick-Start Checklist

 India

 India does not permit dual citizenship under the Citizenship Act 1955.
-If you naturalise as a British citizen, you automatically lose Indian citizenship at that moment.
-The standard route for Indian nationals is to immediately apply for an Overseas Citizenship of India (OCI) card, which restores most rights (property ownership, banking, long-term visa access, work rights) without restoring citizenship.
-OCI is a permanent status and the card is renewed with your passport.
+After acquiring British citizenship, you must surrender or renounce Indian citizenship and your Indian passport under Indian law.
+The standard route for Indian nationals is then to apply for an Overseas Citizenship of India (OCI) card, which restores many practical rights without restoring citizenship.
+OCI is a permanent status and the card is updated with your passport.
 You cannot vote in Indian elections or hold public office on OCI.

 China